spryker/spryker-docs/docs/marketplace/dev/technical-enhancement/upcoming-release/migration-guide-upgrade-to-angular-v12.md

 Angular provides regular updates to ensure stability and security.
 These are major, minor, and small patches.
 An upgrade from an existing version to a newer version always requires time and changes to the code.

-Because Spryker applications are large and complex, migration to a new Angular version will be a challenge.
+Because Spryker applications are large and complex, migration to a new Angular version is a challenge.
-Since it is not possible to migrate using standard methods such as `nx migrate` or `ng update`, we have prepared a detailed guide on migrating to the new version.
+Since you can't migrate using standard methods such as `nx migrate` or `ng update`, we have prepared a detailed guide on migrating to the new version.

 *Estimated migration time: 1h 30m*